FabrizioAdi/Robinson-Trailers-Blog-M4/README.md

 1. Frameworks
 The Bootstrap front-end framework is used through the project.
 Bootstrap provides a quick design, responsive grid system, extensive prebuilt components and a modern interface for the project.
 2. Images
+The images that are used for the project are from my folder galery.
+The images is used for trailers blog images, open the post.
 3. Fonts
 4. Colour
+The colours that are used for the website are very simple and calm colours.
+These colours are used because the colours give a sleek and modern look.
+The trailers stand out of the calm and sleep appearance of the colours.
+I always based on a black background and white letters which makes the text easier to read.

 ## Existing Features